 The Implications Of The Accusations Against DiMarzio

-According to Garabedian, “The investigation of the diocese of Buffalo by Bishop DiMarzio is tainted because of these allegations.”
+According to Garabedian, “The investigation of the Diocese of Buffalo by Bishop DiMarzio is tainted because of these allegations.”

 Updates To New Jersey Child Sex Abuse Laws

-Tadros and Matzek were unable to file lawsuits against the bishop and the New Jersey Dioceses until recently.
+Tadros and Matzek were unable to file lawsuits against the bishop and the New Jersey dioceses until recently.
 In 2019, New Jersey state lawmakers passed a massive update to the state’s child sex abuse laws.
 In New Jersey, survivors of child sexual abuse now have until the age of 55 or no longer than seven years after recognizing harm occurred to file a lawsuit.

-In addition to the new statute of limitations, New Jersey lawmakers opened a two-year “look back” window.
+In addition to the new civil statute of limitations, New Jersey lawmakers opened a two-year “look back” window.
 During this window, abuse survivors may file expired cases against abusers or responsible Catholic dioceses.
 The window opened in December 2019.

 Rezendes, M. (2020, June 4).
 Brooklyn bishop accused by 2nd man of sex abuse in the 1970s.
 The Associated Press.